 But don’t worry!
-There is hope and you can absolutely reach your goal weight.
-In fact, I struggle with weight loss all throughout my thirties and finally managed to shed 30 pounds in my forties.
-However, keep in mind: this is not a crash diet to lose weight fast.
+There is hope, and you can absolutely reach your goal weight.
+In fact, I struggled with weight loss throughout my thirties and finally managed to shed 30 pounds in my forties.
+However, remember this is not a crash diet to lose weight fast.
 I lost an average of 2 lbs a month by learning to monitor my ketones, energy level, and hunger cues.

 My Weight Loss Transformation After 40

 As a female over 40, I understand what it takes to lose weight.
 I know how frustrating it can be.
-In fact, when I turned 40, I felt like I had to feel hungry all the time to simply not gain weight.
-If I ate when I thought I was hungry, I would gain weight at an alarming rate of 2 pounds a month!
+When I turned 40, I felt like I had to feel hungry all the time not to gain weight.
+If I ate when I thought I was hungry, I would gain an alarming rate of 2 pounds a month!
 After crossing into the overweight BMI range, I knew I had to figure out a way to get my weight under control.

 Why Nothing Worked

-As I mentioned already, I had tried all kinds of different cleanses and diets all throughout my thirties.
+As I mentioned already, I had tried all kinds of different cleanses and diets throughout my thirties.
 Yes, I tried intermittent fasting.
 I did various healing protocols because I was also struggling with health issues.
 For a few years, the Paleo Diet worked great.
-I felt better and lost about 8 lbs (which made me really close to my goal weight).
+I felt better and lost about 8 lbs (which was close to my goal weight).

 However, when I turned 40, the Paleo Diet was no longer enough.
 I started feeling tired again and gaining weight again.
 That’s when I started feeling desperate about learning how to start losing weight after 40.